-This time of year can be both exciting and scary for parents of high school seniors.
-The college admissions process (and the high school years leading up to it) are arduous and stressful, so most parents feel a sense of relief when their child makes the final decision about where to attend college.
-Unfortunately, for many parents, that relief is short lived as their worries turn to figuring out how to pay for tuition.
+Most parents will feel a sense of relief by May 1, the official Decision Day, when their child makes the final determination about where to attend college.
+Unfortunately, for many parents, that relief is short lived as their worries turn to figuring out how to pay the college bill.

 I feel particularly sad when I get phone calls and messages from friends and readers asking for advice on different options for loans and where to find the best rates.
 In many of these conversations, my friends will admit they should have started earlier understanding how to pay for college and they should have done more research.

 “My daughter got into a school she wanted.
-Our responsibility was nearly 170,000 for 4 years.
+Our responsibility was nearly $170,000 for 4 years.
 This.
 After she received good grants and aid.
-Oh ya we have 3 kids.
-Unless you have the cash sitting there it’s just no longer possible….
-I’ve been sad for days….”
+And, oh yeah…we have 3 kids!
+Unless you have the cash sitting there, it’s just no longer possible.
+I’ve been sad for days.”

 “We have done some research and have learned that if my daughter becomes a teen mom or goes to prison, college will be virtually free.
-Hmmmmmm.”
+Hmmm.”

 “I just burst into tears.
 We will have 2 in college in two years.
 We’ll be living in a van down by the river for sure!”

 “The EFC provided by FAFSA is not a reality, it’s a joke!
-Each college my daughter applied to, our true out of pocket expenses were nearly 3xs our EFC.”
+Each college my daughter applied to, our true out of pocket expenses were nearly 3 times our EFC.”

 I wish I could say that if you listened to me and read everything I suggested you would never have a problem paying for college – then I’d be a national hero!
 I can’t solve all the problems in the comments above, but there’s a good likelihood you could avoid some of these issues by starting early to become an educated consumer of higher ed.